About Partnerships

 We offer a novel model for involvement.
 Our inventive approach to research field-building is supported by our novel financial model of partnership.
 Our current partners work with us to sustain and build our strategy through contributions to our conference and journal, and membership of our organisational committees.
 Our sustainer partners, the Office for National Statistics, the Turing Institute and UCL, have been integral to our development to date, and we are also grateful to all the other organisations that have supported us in the past.
 Data for Policy serves social objective, not shareholders, and we are committed to using resources for further development of our community, in line with our public community interest statement.
 The current proposal for partnerships for Data for Policy 2022 is available as a pdf.

-Partners help guide our strategic direction, through representation on our conference and journal advisory committees.
+Partners help guide our direction with representation on conference & journal advisory committees.

 Partners are featured prominently in the activities of the conference and journal.

-Partners benefit from enhanced access to the conference and journal.
+Partners benefit from enhanced access to both the conference and to the journal.

 Partners will support Data for Policy’s commitment to widening participation to the conference.